Recent in Biology (page 21 of 27)

 Stem cell research is a hot topic that cannot be ignored in today’s scientific realm.
 Its research may lead to the reversal of Parkinson’s and diabetes, to the growth of new organs, to strengthening bones and to healing damaged skin.
 The research of stem cells in conjunction with burn victims has led to innovation in another field—skin care.

 Nov 2, 2007 | Mindy Goldstein, PhD, The Estée Lauder Companies Inc.; Narendra Vaish, PhD, Nastech Pharmaceutical Company

 Regular columnist Mindy Goldstein, PhD, welcomes this “Tech Edge” contribution from colleague Narendra Vaish, PhD, of Nastech Pharmaceutical Company.

-Nov 2, 2007 | Jurij J. Hostynek, PhD; Howard I. Maibach, MD,…
+Nov 2, 2007 | Jurij J. Hostynek, PhD; Howard I. Maibach, MD, University of California

 This article reviews the published data on the allergenicity of linalool relating to its relative potency as a skin sensitizer.
 A semiquantitative evaluation of the different reports cited below has been made in accordance with the system outlined in Maibach et al., which is based on the procedures proposed by Benezra et al.2 and describes the scoring system used for assigning the degree of confidence in data reported.